Osiris-Team/PayHook/WIP.md

 since all payments are at one place and not scattered over each payment processor.
 - TODO Live and Sandbox tables in the database, to ensure these are separated strictly.
 - Lowest level queries to the database to ensure maximum speed.
+- TODO Commandline tool to extract relevant data from the database.

 ### Installation